STEM Online Experience

 Before the experience

-But don’t worry, this isn’t just six hours of reading screens of text.
-You’ll learn key skills to help you thrive in the classroom through videos from inside the classroom, podcasts about teaching and interactive quizzes to help solidify your knowledge.
+Don’t worry, it isn’t just reading screens of text.
+This online learning will help you to thrive during the experience, with videos from inside the classroom, podcasts about teaching and leadership and interactive quizzes to help consolidate your understanding.

 Your school visit

-- Meet Teach First ambassadors and the Senior Leadership Team.
+- Meet Teach First ambassadors and the school’s Senior Leadership Team.

-Now you’ll spend three days with our teaching experts taking part in training and workshops that will:
+Now you’ll spend three days with our expert facilitators taking part in training and workshops that will:

-- find out what it takes to be a better leader in the classroom
+- find out what it takes to be a great teacher in our partner schools

 - learn more about the crisis facing STEM subjects